harshad-lohande/agentic_rag/README.md

 * **Semantic Cache**: Embed the incoming user query.
 Perform a vector search against a dedicated "cache" index in Redis instance.
 * **CI/CD for AI Quality**: Add a step in existing CI workflow that runs the RAGAS evaluation.
 Compare the metrics from newly generated eval results with the baseline metrics to prevent deploying a regression.
 * **Deployment**: Package and deploy the application to a scalable, production-ready environment like Google Cloud Run or AWS App Runner.

+---

+## **License**

+This project is licensed under the Apache License 2.0 - see the [LICENSE](./LICENSE) file for details.

+---

+## **Disclaimer**

+This software may generate or relay AI model outputs that can be inaccurate, incomplete, or contextually inappropriate.
+You are responsible for validating critical information, ensuring regulatory / data protection compliance, and applying proper human oversight in production deployments.
+No warranty is provided—use at your own risk.
+See [DISCLAIMER](./DISCLAIMER.md) if present for additional details.

+---

+Happy building!
+If you run into issues, please open an issue with logs and reproduction steps.